weizhenzhao/cs224d_nlp_problem_set2/README.md

 click into the tf_classifier.py file , run as python.run<br>
 then you will execute the linear classifier model with softmax regression in the random generalize number set<br>
 .

+To run the language model <br>
+you should click into q3_rnnlm.py file but it has bug <br>